Skip to Content

 Winter Activities in Ontario | 15 Fun Things to Do in the Snow

-Winter can be a beautiful and exciting time in Ontario.
+Are you searching for the best winter activities in Ontario?
+The season can be a beautiful and exciting time in our province.
 The landscape is covered in snow, and this white wonderland just begs to be explored.

-Whether you’re staying at home this season or enjoying one of the many winter getaways in Ontario, there are countless fun things for you to do.
-We’ll take a look at the best winter activities in Ontario for those seeking adventure, relaxation, or some festive spirit.
+Whether you’re staying at home, visiting the attractions in your own backyard or enjoying one of the many winter getaways in Ontario, there are countless fun things for you to do.
+We’ll look at the best Ontario winter activities for those seeking adventure, relaxation, or some festive spirit.

 Proper Winter Clothing = Winter Fun + Snow Activities

 It goes without saying that when it comes to enjoying winter fun thoroughly, you must dress for it!
-It’s probably why people dislike winter.
-Packing the right clothing to make the most of cold winter weather.
+That’s probably why people dislike winter.
+Packing the proper clothing to make the most of cold winter weather can be a hassle.

 Things To Do In Winter In Ontario

 When the winter cold sets in, there is no reason to stay huddled inside at home.
-There are a variety of exciting activities for you to try during this season.
+Instead, consider checking out any one of the many exciting activities our province offers this season.
 Below are some of the best winter activities Ontario has to offer.

-Downhill skiing is a classic winter activity; you’ll find plenty of places to try this in Ontario.
+Downhill skiing is a classic winter activity; you’ll find plenty of places to try this in the province.
+If you are new to skiing, don’t let that discourage you.
 Many ski resorts, like the famous Blue Mountain, offer a variety of downhill ski tracks for different skill levels.

 Blue Mountain